hellooks/CD-iNet/README.md

 # CD-iNet
-This repository contains the official pytorch implementation of the paper "CD-iNet: Deep Invertible Network for Perceptual Image Color
+This repository contains the official pytorch implementation of our paper "CD-iNet: Deep Invertible Network for Perceptual Image Color
 Difference Measurement".